kodecocodes/i9t/swift-2/swift-2.markdown

 Pretty easy, right?
 This error has a single case and includes an associative value of the type `String` as a message.
 Now when you throw this error type you can include some extra information about what is missing.
 Being that enums are used when creating `ErrorType`s you can include any kind of associative values that you deem necessary for your use case.

+Take a look at this `struct` that implements `JSONParsable` and throws some errors.

 ```
 struct Person: JSONParsable {